sre-france/meetups/cfp/rabbitmq-recovery-journey.md

 <!-- in a few lines, content of your talk -->
 At Cybelangel we use RabbitMQ as message broker like many other companies and sometimes, in SRE lives, things get broken.

-This is the journey of how we dig deep in RabbitMQ storage protocal and how thanks to reverse engineering we mitigate impacts on a RabbitMQ outage.
+This is the journey of how we dig deep in RabbitMQ storage protocol and how thanks to reverse engineering we mitigated impacts on a RabbitMQ outage.